petarov/shut-up-bird/README.md

 # Shut Up Bird

-Archives and deletes your Twitter posts.
+Archive and delete your Twitter posts.

 Do you want to get rid of your old tweets but still have them nicely packed somewhere?

-This tool creates a minimalistic **EPUB** format e-book of your selected tweets and then (optionally) **deletes** them from Twitter.
+This tool creates an [ePub](https://en.wikipedia.org/wiki/EPUB) format e-book for all your selected tweets and then (optionally) deletes them from Twitter.

 # Installation